-Over a period of three years, new gates had been fitted to Thornton and Walbut Locks and most of the length dredged.
+To mark the bicentenary of the opening of the Pocklington Canal in 1818, 2 miles of the canal were reopened in 2018, enabling boats to navigate as far as the Bielby Arm.
+Over a period of three years, new gates have been fitted to Thornton and Walbut locks and most of the length dredged.
 The Pocklington Canal Amenity Society is to start the restoration of Sandhill Lock at an estimated cost of £200,000.
 This will involve taking down all the defective brickwork in the lock chamber and replacing it.
 New lock gates and paddle gear will then be manufactured and fitted.
 The project will mostly be undertaken by volunteers and is expected to take three years.
-Once Sandhill Lock is restored and some further dredging carried out, it will be possible for boats to navigate to within a mile of Canal Head.
-However, there are a further three locks that will require repairs before the restoration can be considered complete.
+Although much work has been done in preparation for the restoration of Sandhill Lock, the society is still waiting for CRT to apply for listed building consent, so work is yet to start.